 has been designated one of the top ten antiquing towns in the United States, and for good reason.
 There are plenty of shops that you will love and plenty of souvenirs that you will treasure forever.
-Its historic swinging bridge was built 1851.
+Its historic swinging bridge was built way back in 1851.
 And with such quick access points to the river and the Appalachian Trail, this is an ideal stop for adventurers and history lovers alike.

-Tappahannock was actually discovered by John Smith before Richmond and even Williamsburg.
+was actually discovered by John Smith before Richmond and even Williamsburg.
 The name means "on the rise and fall of the water," referring to the nearby river.
 If you like towns on the Rappahannock River, make a beeline for this one!
 The town includes a historic landmark district as well as countless river activities.
 Photographed above: is the historic debtor's prison.

-This tidewater town is an easy-going, down to earth, oyster loving haven.
+This tidewater town is an easy-going, down-to-earth, oyster-loving haven.
 You can arrive to this town by boat, coming from the Chesapeake Bay by means of the Rappahannock.
-The town is truly fueled by the river. in fact, this is the home of Virginia's official oyster festival.
+The town is truly fueled by the river.
+In fact,

-Each year Fries celebrates its Mountain heritage with a festival by the New River.
+celebrates its Mountain heritage with a festival by the New River.
 There are many river activities to choose from as well as traditional mountain music.
 Visiting Fries is sure to be a unique experience and the surrounding land is breathtaking.
 This photograph was taken at New River State Park.

-The town is located in Prince George County.
+is located in Prince George County.
 City Point is one of the oldest spots in Hopewell, located on a bluff overlooking the Appomattox and James Rivers.
 This photograph is taken from the Petersburg National Battlefield.